Energy Loss of a Heavy Quark in a Collisional Quark-Gluon Plasma: The collisional energy loss of a heavy quark in the QGP with a BGK collisional kernel

 As an extension of our previous work~\cite{Guo:2024mgh} to full QCD, we employ the same BGK collisional kernel as given by \be ({\bf k},X)=-\nu \Big[f({\bf k},X)-\frac{\int_{\bf k}f({\bf k},X)}{\int_{\bf k}n_{B/F}(k)}n_{B/F}(k)\Big]\, . \ee In the above equation, $\int_{\bf k}\equiv \int d^3{\bf k}/(2\pi)^3$ and $f({\bf k}, X)=f ({\bf{k}})+\delta f({\bf k}, X)$.
 The fluctuation $\delta f({\bf k}, X)$ presents a slight deviation of the distribution function from its homogeneous values $f(\bf{k})$.
-In addition, $\nu$ denotes the collision rate which is very crucial for quantitative investigations on the collision effects.
-However, determining its value is quite challenging and lies beyond the scope of the current work.
-We will use the parametrization of $\nu$ from Ref.~\cite{Schenke:2006xu} in order to be consistent with our previous work, and the dimensionless collision rate reads \be \equiv \nu/m_D \approx 1.27 \alpha_s^{3/2} \ln (c+ 0.25/\alpha_s)\, , \ee where $c$ is an adjustable parameter.
-In the numerical evaluations, its value varies from $1$ to $2$ to account for the uncertainties of the parametrization.
-We note that considering the coupling dependence of the collision rate is reasonable which leads to a vanishing $\nu$ in the high-temperature limit as expected.
-On the other hand, for a typical value near the critical temperature $\alpha_s =0.3$, the collision rate is given by ${\tilde {\nu}} \approx 0.13 \sim 0.22$, which is also in accordance with the commonly used values.
+In addition, $\nu$ denotes the collision rate, which is very crucial for quantitative investigations on the collision effects.
+However, determining the collision rate appearing in the BGK collisional kernel turns to be very challenging because Eq.~(\ref{bgk}) serves as only a phenomenological model for equilibration which cannot be derived from first principles.
+On the other hand, calculation of the collision rate in a perturbative framework finds $\nu \approx 5.2 \alpha_s^2 T \log (0.25 \alpha_s^{-1})$~\cite{Thoma:1993vs}.
+However, this result leads to a negative collision rate for realistic values of the coupling constant, $\alpha_s\approx0.2- 0.4$, that relevant for heavy-ion collisions.
+To overcome this problem, following Refs.~\cite{Schenke:2006xu,Kapusta:1991qp}, we insert a constant $c$ into the logarithm; as a result, the dimensionless collision rate reads \be \equiv \nu/m_D \approx 1.27 \alpha_s^{3/2} \ln (c+ 0.25/\alpha_s)\, . \ee In the numerical evaluations, the value of $c$ varies from $1$ to $2$ to account for the uncertainties of the above parametrization.
+As we can see, the parameter $c$ can be neglected in the small-coupling limit $\alpha_s \rightarrow 0$, where the result in Ref.~\cite{Thoma:1993vs} is expected to work.
+For a typical value of the coupling constant $\alpha_s=0.3$, the collision rate $\nu/m_D \approx 0.13 - 0.22$ which is also consistent with the values commonly used.
+Nevertheless, we have to admit that such a parametrization in Eq.~(\ref{nu}) cannot be strictly justified at present.
+In order to get meaningful results of the collision rate even for moderate coupling constants, one could revisit the calculation in Ref.~\cite{Thoma:1993vs} by improving upon the techniques used where necessary.
+This is certainly a nontrivial work and beyond the scope of this paper.